BIGJRA/BIGJRA.github.io/src/_raw/deso/main_ep_03.md

 Before we continue off the mountain, we have one more climb back to the very peak.
 I know, quite the journey.
 The map that is one level below the peak, with the locked house and the totem, contains a cave towards the center of the map.
 We've been here before, but we can now cross an ice bridge to get a hidden *Pearl* as well as the *Dull Key*, a *Magical Seed*, and *TM69 Rock Polish* beyond.

 On the very top peak, you can now use the Brass Key we got earlier to open the door here to grab the *Abomasite*, *Snowy Mountain Field Readout*, and *TM70 Aurora Veil*.
-You can also take **Fletchling**!
+You can also take **Fletchling** (NOTE: I strongly recommend resetting until it is female).
 But wait, there's more!
 Reset the router in the corner to continue **A Snowy Connection**.
 Back down the mountain at the Ranger Camp, talk to the yellow haired guy to complete the quest and get *3 Credits*.

 That concludes our exploration of the Silver Rise and Silver Forest.
 At the bottom of the Silver Rise, exit out the southbound tunnel.
 After a conversation with Shiv and Nova in the void, continue into the next map.